Augmented Reality (AR) now enables remote machine servicing for better productivity

 There has never been a technological revolution like the one redefining the interactions between manufacturers and the companies that build the machines they use till now.
-One of the key advances that has prompted this change is the way in which connected machines use Internet of Things (IoT) to connect factory operations on the plant floor to the machine builders that created them.
+One of the key advances that have prompted this change is the way in which connected machines use Internet of Things (IoT) to connect factory operations on the plant floor to the machine builders that created them.
+Research shows that the global Augmented Reality (AR) market is expected to grow significantly to more than 198 billion U.S. dollars by 2025.

 One of the biggest problems faced by manufacturers in downtime due to machine breakdown.
-Fixing machines in the field is not only a time consuming business, it also expensive in terms of operational cost and ensuring qualified technicians are available to deal with the issue immediately.
-Customer satisfaction can be affected with poor maintenance service affecting future sales.
+Fixing machines in the field is not only a time-consuming business, but it also expensive in terms of operational cost and ensuring qualified technicians are available to deal with the issue immediately.
+Customer satisfaction can be affected by poor maintenance service-affecting future sales.
 In sectors such as Oil & Gas and Mining, the on-site inspection is more challenging due to physical and geographical restrictions.

 Leveraging AR and connected solutions